ZoneMinder/zmeventnotification/README.md

 * The server sends auth success/failure over JSON back at you
 * New events are reported as JSON objects as well

+#### Authentication messages

 To connect with the server you need to send the following JSON object (replace username/password) Note this is encrypted

+Authentication messages can be sent multiple times.
+It is necessary that you send the first one within 20 seconds of opening a connection or the server will terminate your connection.

+**Client --> Server:**
 ```
 {"event":"auth","data":{"user":"<username>","password":"<password>"}}
 ```

+**Server --> Client:**
 The server will send back the following responses

 Authentication successful: